corinnc/is6812/README.md

 To recall, these variables are the normalized creditworthiness scores from external data sources.
 The transaction data provides complementary insights that further enhance model accuracy.

+-- Hypothetical Scenario:
+Creating a hypothetical scenerio gives us insight on the models capability to predict new value inputs.
+Using a randomly selected data observation in the training data, we plugged in our hypothetical applicant Derek's demographics into the sampled row.
+The only information we had on Derek were:
+- 45-year-old
+- male
+- he has one child
+- earns $90K per year
+- owns his home
+- does not own a car
+- and has 20 years of employment history
+- requesting a $300K loan

+The other variables remained the same assuming the other 167 variables apply to Derek.
+We had to standardize the values of Derek's attributes to match the down sampled data the model was trained on.
+Then found the prediction of default.
+Using the Platt scale calibration, we got a prediction of default of .1 and no default of .89.
+Derek is a safe applicant and is not considered high risk.